cockroachdb/docs/v20.2/disaster-recovery.md

 <span style="color:#228B22"><b>√</b></span> = Available
 <span style="color:#FF0000"><b>X</b></span> = Outage

+{{site.data.alerts.callout_info}}
+When using Kubernetes, recovery actions happen automatically in many cases and no action needs to be taken.
+{{site.data.alerts.end}}

 ### Multi-region survivability planning

-The table below displays the minimum replication factor needed to survive simultaneous hardware failures (e.g., disk, node, availability zone (AZ), etc.) for a multi-region CockroachDB cluster:
+The table below displays the minimum replication factor needed to survive simultaneous hardware failures (e.g., node, availability zone (AZ), etc.) for a multi-region CockroachDB cluster deployed to the cloud:

 {{site.data.alerts.callout_danger}}
 The chart below describes the CockroachDB default behavior when locality flags are correctly set.
 It does not use geo-partitioning or a specific [topology pattern](topology-patterns.html).
 For a multi-region cluster in production, we do not recommend using the default behavior, as the cluster's performance will be negatively affected.